Wellington: Geography

 Wellington's scenic natural harbour and green hillsides adorned with tiered suburbs of colonial villas are popular with tourists.
 The central business district (CBD) is close to Lambton Harbour, an arm of Wellington Harbour, which lies along an active geological fault, clearly evident on its straight western shore.
 The land to the west of this rises abruptly, meaning that many suburbs sit high above the centre of the city.
 There is a network of bush walks and reserves maintained by the Wellington City Council and local volunteers.
-These include Otari-Wilton's Bush, dedicated to the protection and propagation of native plants.
+These include Ōtari-Wilton's Bush, dedicated to the protection and propagation of native plants.
 The Wellington region has 500 km2 of regional parks and forests.
 In the east is the Miramar Peninsula, connected to the rest of the city by a low-lying isthmus at Rongotai, the site of Wellington Airport.
 Industry has developed mainly in the Hutt Valley, where there are food-processing plants, engineering industries, vehicle assembly and oil refineries.

 The narrow entrance to the harbour is to the east of the Miramar Peninsula, and contains the dangerous shallows of Barrett Reef, where many ships have been wrecked (notably the inter-island ferry in 1968).
 The harbour has three islands: Matiu/Somes Island, Makaro/Ward Island and Mokopuna Island.
 Only Matiu/Somes Island is large enough for habitation.
-It has been used as a quarantine station for people and animals, and was an internment camp during World War I and World War II.
+It has been used as a quarantine station for people and animals, and was an internment camp during both world wars.
 It is a conservation island, providing refuge for endangered species, much like Kapiti Island farther up the coast.
-There is access during daylight hours by the Dominion Post Ferry.
+There is access during daylight hours by ferry.

-Wellington is primarily surrounded by water, but some of the nearby locations are listed below.